2. Numeric vectors#

 ) are ignored.

-The extra flexibility (which we do not have to rely on, ever) of the former group is due to their being associative operations: it holds, e.g., \((2+3)+4 = 2+(3+4)\).
-Hence, the operations can be performed in any order, in any group.
-Note that they are more primitive operations: it is mean that is based on sum, not vice versa.
+The extra flexibility (which we do not have to rely on, ever) of the former group is due to their being associative operations.
+We have, e.g., \((2+3)+4 = 2+(3+4)\).
+Hence, these operations can be performed in any order, in any group.
+They are primitive operations: it is mean that is based on sum, not vice versa.

 What is the meaning of the dot-dot-dot parameter in the definition of the c function?